Rumpunzel/rpg-thingy/conditions-and-resting.md

 Physical conditions never hinder you on Influence and Resource tests.

-While resting, you can mend physical conditions by testing Craft, though not all ratings can be mended with all [Attributes](/character#attributes).
+While resting, you can mend physical conditions by testing Craft, though not all severities can be mended with all [Attributes](/character#attributes).

 - **Minor physical conditions can be mended with any attribute.**
 - **Moderate physical conditions can be mended with Intuition and Reason.** Some sense for field dressing or at least attentive care are required for these kinds of wounds.